wjs018/lemmy-anime-wiki/rules.md

 There are some topics that some might consider anime-related but are not allowed.
 An example would be video games that feature anime properties.
 Posts about these are not permitted in this community.
 Additionally, routine behind the scenes footage of industry talent like voice actors are not permitted.
 Posts about individuals should be about significant events (marriage, illness, death, etc.).
 For more typical behind the scenes footage, check out [!seiyuu@ani.social](https://ani.social/c/seiyuu).

+If you are making a post intending on having a discussion about a show/topic that isn't covered by one of the other categories on this page, then please include some context, a discussion starter, or descriptive enough title to help foster discussion.
+Doing something like creating a post with the name of a show and no other comment/post body will simply be considered low-effort and spammy content and removed.

 If you have a post removed and you feel it has been removed in error, feel free to reach out.

 ## NSFW Content